Games & Giggles Galore: Let the Games Begin!

-There are many things that will be different if we do get to have camp this coming summer and what we are currently planning for can change any time between now and camp.
+There are many things that will be different this coming summer and what we are currently planning for can change any time between now and camp.
 We’re looking at ways to adjust our camp gatherings to enable the maximum social distancing and limit our contacts while we’re at camp.

 1) Our capacity will be reduced.

 We are currently looking at units sized at 10-15 campers to enable proper social distancing with nearly as much staff to help facilitate proper safety protocols.

 2) We have decided that bus transportation this year, given the requirements to socially distance, is not financially feasible.
 Therefore, we have reduced the registration fee by $25.

 3) We will not have our traditional overnight.
 Socially distancing if we have bad weather is nearly impossible.
 We are exploring alternatives for the activities that normally occur on the overnight.

 Due to COVID-19 social distancing restrictions we will NOT be able to run buses in 2021.
 Stay tuned for updated information on carpools/drop-offs.